COPYRIGHT WARNING:

 TIP: in case your tiles where cracked in surface, use some super glue to refit the largest fragments.
 You can later apply liquid porcelain chip repair on the remaining surface.

-Fitting the new tap and completing the installation
+Fitting the new mixer tap and refitting the shower head

 Try the covers that were supplied with the tap and use them if the space between the tap and the wall is enough.

-If not refit the existing covers after thoroughly cleaning them.
+If not refit the previous covers after thoroughly cleaning them.

 Place the supplied seals in the tap nuts before fixing and carefully tightening these.

-Complete the installation by fitting the flexible shower.
+Complete the installation by refitting the shower head.

 Clean all with white vinegar.

-If not refit the existing covers after thoroughly cleaning them.
+If not refit the previous covers after thoroughly cleaning them.

 Place the supplied seals in the tap nuts before fixing and carefully tightening these.

-Complete the installation by fitting the flexible shower.
+Complete the installation by refitting the shower head.

 Clean all with white vinegar.